wardwheeler/PhyloWidgits/README.md

 Wheeler, W. C., and A. Washburn.
 2019.
 FASTC: A file format for multi-character sequence data.
 Cladistics, 35:573-575.

 Wheeler, W. C., A. Washburn, and L. M. Crowley.
 2024.
 PhylogeneticGraph (PhyG): A new phylogenetic search and optimization program.
 Cladistics, 40:97-105. https://github.com/AMNH/PhyG

+Wheeler, W. C..
+The limits of phylogenetic analysis: Identifying analytical hallucinations.
+Cladistics, in press.